-- Applications must be made by professional anthropologists who hold doctorates in Anthropology or a related discipline.
-Applicants can be based in any country.
-Applications from students are not accepted.
+- Proposals are welcome from professional anthropologists who hold doctorates in Anthropology or a related discipline.
+Proposers can be based in any country.
+Proposals are not accepted from students.

 - The Foundation prefers two organizers for a symposium, ideally from two different countries.

-- The Foundation discourages applications from junior scholars who are within five years of receiving their doctorates.
+- The Foundation discourages proposals from junior scholars who are within five years of receiving their doctorates.

 - The symposium can be multidisciplinary; however, the primary aim of the meeting must be to address “big” questions in anthropological theory and debate.
 No special priority is given to proposals that span the four fields of anthropology.

 - Symposia must advance the Foundation’s goal of fostering an international community of anthropologists by drawing participants from around the world.